TheIoTLearningInitiative/CodeLabs/Hochob/documentation/Area.md

 # Areas

+- Captain Maya Lands: Home
+- Robot Maya Lands: The Robot
-- Southern Maya Highlands: Home
+- Southern Maya Highlands: The Opening
-- Central Maya Lowlands: Beginning
+- Central Maya Lowlands: The Beginning
-- Northern Maya Lowlands: Experience
+- Northern Maya Lowlands: The Experience
-- Virtual Maya Lands: Support
+- Virtual Maya Lands: The Techie
-- Robot Maya Lands: Robot
+- The Keypad
+- The Media